The EU AI Act

 The EU AI Act classifies AI systems according to their risk to people and society.
 The higher the risk, the stricter the requirements.

-Certain applications are completely prohibited, such as AI systems that manipulate people, monitor them unlawfully, or create social ratings.
-Other systems are considered high-risk AI, for example when they influence decisions in sensitive areas such as personnel, lending, education, security, or critical infrastructures.
-These systems are subject to particularly strict requirements for transparency, traceability, data quality, documentation, and human oversight.
+Certain applications are completely prohibited, such as AI systems that manipulate people, carry out unlawful surveillance, or create social scoring.
+Other systems are considered high-risk AI, for example when they influence decisions in sensitive areas such as human resources, lending, education, safety, or critical infrastructure.
+These systems are subject to particularly strict requirements regarding transparency, traceability, data quality, documentation, and human oversight.

-AI systems with lower risk are also subject to certain obligations, such as transparency or informing users when they interact with an AI.
+AI systems with lower risk are also subject to certain obligations, for example regarding transparency or informing users when they are interacting with an AI.

 Why is the EU AI Act so important?

-AI is increasingly penetrating economic and social processes.
-It influences decisions, evaluations, processes, and access to opportunities.
+AI is penetrating ever more deeply into economic and social processes.
+It influences decisions, evaluations, workflows, and access to opportunities.
 Without clear rules, there is a risk of discrimination, lack of transparency, legal violations, and loss of trust.

-The EU AI Act creates binding guidelines for the first time.
-It ensures that companies know what is allowed, what is not – and what obligations they have.
+The EU AI Act establishes binding guardrails here for the first time.
+It ensures that companies know what is permitted, what is not – and what obligations they have.
 For customers, employees, and citizens, this means more protection, more transparency, and more security in dealing with AI.

-At the same time, the EU AI Act protects companies from incalculable risks: Those who comply with the rules can use AI with legal certainty, without later being confronted with fines, liability issues, or reputational damage.
+At the same time, the EU AI Act protects companies from incalculable risks: those who comply with the rules can use AI in a legally compliant manner without later being confronted with fines, liability issues, or reputational damage.

-Companies that use AI or AI-based systems will in the future need to know exactly what type of AI they are using, what it is used for, and what risks are associated with it.
+Companies that use AI or AI-supported systems will in future need to know exactly what type of AI they are using, what it is used for, and what risk is associated with it.

 Depending on the risk class, the following points, among others, must be ensured:

-• clean and suitable data as a basis for the AI
+• clean and suitable data as the basis for the AI

 • traceable functionality and documentation